xoofx/dotnet-releaser/readme.md

 - `dotnet nuget push` to publish your package to a NuGet registry
 - [Pretty changelog](https://github.com/xoofx/dotnet-releaser/blob/main/doc/changelog_user_guide.md#11-overview) creation from pull-requests and commits.
 - Create and upload the changelog and all the packages packed to your GitHub repository associated with the release tag.
+- It will publish automatically the coverage results to https://coveralls.io if your repository is created there.

 ![overview](https://raw.githubusercontent.com/xoofx/dotnet-releaser/main/doc/overview.drawio.svg)

 ## Features